 Understanding Merchant Accounts

 When you open a merchant account, your business is assigned a “merchant category code” (MCC) that designates what type of business it is.
 When you receive an MCC associated with firearms, it indicates that you’re, well, selling firearms.
 In the case of the companies with which Intuit severed ties, the businesses were selling non-firearm items (like coffee mugs) online.
-However, Intuit’s back-end processing company (First Data) doesn’t permit online firearm sales.
+However, Intuit’s back-end processing company (First Data, now Fiserv) doesn’t permit online firearm sales.